bakersrule2020/EggClient-Cracked-Source/README.md

 i don't have any problems with kami but foonix wants to call me a nigger for this | i really did add foonix's tears lmfao |
-hey foonix, i know you're reading this. you said you could get this taken down, didn't you? howcome that never happened? still waiting for that takedown, foonix.
+hey foonix, i know you're reading this. you said you could get this taken down, didn't you? howcome that never happened? still waiting for that takedown, foonix.\n mf jit forked my repo XD https://github.com/PhoenixTheCoder/EggClient-Cracked-Source